Nutrient Pollution-One of America’s Most Challenging Environmental Problems

 Poultry has seen major growth in total production and was the first animal industry to concentrate production in relatively small geographic regions.
 The concentration is driven by the integration and efficiencies of locating production near processing and feed mill facilities.

-Regional concentration has provided production efficiencies, but it has also created regional nutrient imbalances.
-For example, a large part of the grain fed to poultry in Delmarva is grown outside the production area.
+Regional concentration has provided production efficiencies but has also created regional nutrient imbalances.
+For example, much of the grain fed to poultry in Delmarva is grown outside the production area.

-The result is that we have a surplus of waste nutrients in litter imported into feed grains.
-It may be possible to use all the litter for crop production on all of Delmarva, not just the poultry region, if an application is based on nitrogen.
+The result is a surplus of waste nutrients in litter imported into feed grains.
+If an application is based on nitrogen, all the litter may be used for crop production in Delmarva, not just the poultry region.

-There will be substantial excess litter when we go to phosphorus-based applications.
+Substantial excess litter will result when we use phosphorus-based applications.
 This appears to be common in full production.
-Regional nutrient imbalances have principally developed since World War II.
+Regional nutrient imbalances have developed primarily since World War II.

 As farms have become less diverse, we have substantially changed the nutrient cycle from a more local, farm-based cycle to a distant one-directional path.
 Lanyon (2000) suggested that “the supply of balanced nutrients from off-farm following World War II shifted farm organization from an emphasis on biological feedback to other considerations, primarily economic incentives based on market transactions, and encouraged specialization in agricultural production.”